pytorch/vision/docs/source/transforms.rst

 transforms will be faster with channels-first images while others prefer channels-last.
 You may want to experiment a bit if you're chasing the very best performance.
-Using :func:`torch.compile` on individual transforms may also help factoring out the layout variable (e.g. on :class:`~torchvision.transforms.v2.Normalize`).
+Using :func:`torch.compile` on individual transforms may also help factoring out the memory layout variable (e.g. on :class:`~torchvision.transforms.v2.Normalize`).
+Note that we're talking about **memory layout**, not tensor shape.

 Note that resize transforms like :class:`~torchvision.transforms.v2.Resize` and :class:`~torchvision.transforms.v2.RandomResizedCrop` typically prefer